very-scary-scenario/nkd.su/PRIVACY.md

 - act as public-facing track requests for the radio show
 - provide aggregate information to the host to inform playlist decisions

+Your requests, comments, and name may also be read and broadcast as part of the radio show.

 ### library addition and metadata correction suggestions

 These include: